 While at University of Toronto Law School Mr. ElzingaCheng focused heavily on criminal law.
 He worked in the Criminal Division of the law school’s Legal Aid clinic (Downtown Legal Services), representing low-income individuals charged with criminal offences.
 He worked in the summers as a caseworker and during the school year volunteered as a Division Leader in the Criminal Division.

-Mr. ElzingaCheng articled with Cooper, Sandler, Shime & Bergman and joined the firm as an associate in July of 2015.
+Mr. ElzingaCheng articled with Cooper, Sandler, Shime & Bergman LLP and joined the firm as an associate in July of 2015.
 Mr. ElzingaCheng’s primary area of practice is criminal law.
 He represents clients on a variety of matters before the criminal courts, including charges of breach of recognizance, fraud, aggravated assault, domestic assault, criminal harassment, weapons offences, drug offences, and driving offences.

 Mr. ElzingaCheng has acted as appellate counsel for the Summary Conviction Appeal Court Pro Bono Program at the Ontario Superior Court of Justice in Toronto.
 He volunteers with Pro Bono Students of Canada.
 Mr. ElzingaCheng is a member of the Criminal Lawyer’s Association.